sfaragy/Your-server-is-running-PHP-version-5.6.3-but-WordPress-5.3.2-requires-at-least-5.6.2.0/README.md

 #For this kind of error during installation of WP

-/*Please find the folloring code and update:
+Please find the folloring code and update:
 1. wp-includes\load.php
 Find: if ( version_compare( $required_php_version, $php_version, '>' ) ) {